Muszic/SMTP-Email-Server/README.md

 3. **Message Transfer**: The SMTP server processes the incoming email
 4. **Message Delivery**: The email is stored in the recipient's mailbox
 5. **Email Access**: Users can view their emails through the mail client interface
+6. **Email Management**: Users can search, read, and delete emails from their mailbox

 ## Future Improvements